Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

 }
 ````

-10. The program can be compiled and executed without an error even with empty main() implementation.
+10.The program can be compiled and executed without an error even with empty main() implementation.
 On execution, there would be no output.
 If the programmer wants the output with an empty main() then gcc __attributes__((constructors)) can be used which calls the functions before main().
 ````
 #include<stdio.h>